Computing To Change The World

 clear progression in technical skills

-a learning buzz as children engage in programming, instruct onscreen turtles, design their own games using Scratch, write their first web page using HTML code using a variety of apps and produce wonderful digital art
+a learning buzz as children engage in programming, instruct onscreen turtles, design their own games using Scratch, write their first web page using HTML code, sending a message coded in Python to the astronauts at the ISS and using a variety of apps produce wonderful digital art

 confident and supportive Digital Leaders who are able to assist children and staff in delivering high quality Computing sessions and feel a sense of pride and responsibility looking after the hardware.

 Pupils will know how they have been successful and how they can improve their projects further through quality feedback and self/peer-assessment opportunities.
 Pupils of all abilities will be challenged so that they can achieve in all aspects of the computing curriculum because work will be appropriately adapted and supported.
 Pupils will confidently apply the knowledge and skills that they have to use technology both at school and in their everyday lives elsewhere.